dreybuilds/Rust_Homomorphic_Operations_Using_TFHE/README.md

 - **Efficient Resource Utilization:** Parallel processing makes the best use of available CPU cores, resulting in better resource utilization and faster execution times.
 - **Scalability:** The technique scales well with the size of the dataset and the number of operations, making it appropriate for scenarios involving enormous amounts of data.
 ## Customization
+- Modify Cryptographic Parameters: Adjust the security and error probability by editing the custom_params in the parallel_homomorphic_operations function.
-- Execution Modes: The ExecutionMode enum lets you choose between parallel and single-threaded execution.
-Simply change the mode argument in the parallel_homomorphic_operations function to switch modes.
+- Change Execution Mode: Switch between ExecutionMode::Parallel and ExecutionMode::SingleThreaded by changing the argument in the main function.
- >```
-> parallel_homomorphic_operations(ExecutionMode::Parallel)?;
-- Advanced optimizations: The code includes placeholders for advanced multiplication and division logic.
-More advanced algorithms can be implemented in these areas to improve performance even further.
-## Code Explanation
+## Code  Structure
-- **Configuration:** ConfigBuilder is used to configure TFHE parameters.
-- **Key Generation:** generate_keys generates the client and server keys for encryption and decryption.
-- **Encryption:** FheUint64::try_encrypt encrypts plaintext values.
-- **Operations:** Implemented in the HomomorphicOps trait and its implementation for FheUint64.
+- **ExecutionMode Enum:** Defines the available execution modes (Parallel and SingleThreaded).
+- **HomomorphicOps Trait:** Encapsulates the homomorphic operations (add, subtract, multiply, divide) that can be performed on encrypted integers.
+- **Implementation for FheUint64:** The HomomorphicOps trait is implemented for the FheUint64 type, supporting both parallel and single-threaded operations.
+- **Main Function:** The entry point of the program, which calls the parallel_homomorphic_operations function to perform operations using the chosen execution mode.
 - **Execution Modes:** ExecutionMode enum allows switching between parallel and single-threaded execution.
+- **Parallel Homomorphic Operations Function:**
+   - Configures the TFHE encryption parameters.
+   - Generates client and server keys.
+   - Encrypts two 64-bit integers.
+   - Performs homomorphic operations in parallel or single-threaded mode.
-- **Results:** Decryption and verification of results ensure correctness.
+   - Decrypts and verifies the results against clear-text calculations.

 ## Requirements
 - **Rust:** Ensure you have the latest stable version of Rust installed.